 Irritable bowel syndrome (IBS)

-There are several types of IBS, a functional gastrointestinal disorder.
-The type that causes diarrhea is called IBS-D.
+There are several types of IBS.
+The type that primarily causes diarrhea is called IBS-D.

-If you have IBS-D, you may have normal bowel movements on some days and abnormal movements on others.
-On abnormal days, your movements are more loose or watery than hard or lumpy.
-Other symptoms may include:
+If you have IBS-D, you may have regular bowel movements on some days and abnormal movements on others.
+On abnormal days, your bowel movements are more loose or watery than hard or lumpy.

 - abdominal discomfort